Article in Connectivity, Product Development and Strategy categories.

 Millennials may think they’re the ultimate tech-savvy generation — as modems grew up, so did they — but Gen Z is truly digital native.
 Kids born after the year 1997 grew up snatching their parents' phones and watching YouTube videos.
 As they entered their teens, they took Snapchat to superstardom, launched the careers of YouTube celebrities like Damn Daniel™, delivered TED Talks, and created internet startups that made them overnight millionaires.
 Not only are Gen Zers tastemakers — in many cases, they popularize tech that then filters upward to their parents — but they are in many respects an untapped market.
 In 2015, 10% of apps in the App Store were aimed at children 18 and under.
 As this cohort matures and enters the workforce, their spending power will be increasingly valuable to brands that can grab their attention (Amazon is already the most popular app among millennials).

-So, if you want to create a product with mass appeal, you want to be keenly aware of the habits, preferences and needs of Gen Z.
+So, if you want to make a successful app with mass appeal, you want to be keenly aware of the habits, preferences, and needs of Gen Z.

 Obviously, they want speed.
 Gen Z’s attention span is estimated at only 8 seconds (yikes) — they want their information, entertainment, and communication all in the palm of their hand in the time it takes to skim the opening of this article.
 But a bigger trend we uncovered in speaking with Gen Zers is a sophisticated understanding of how personal branding works — Gen Zers want control over their public and private personas.
 This might mean functionality to allow them to toggle between public posts and private DMs, or generally a higher tolerance for keeping personal information private when onboarding new users and setting up their "profile."